twodogmeimei/my-reading/management/strategic-doing.md

 *equity of voice*

-there is evidence that the best outcomes occur in groups that have the greatest levels of “equity of voice.
+there is evidence that the best outcomes occur in groups that have the greatest levels of "equity of voice.

 every member talks about the same amount of time.